Students

 Learn who the lab members are and what they are researching.

-At the moment, I am supervising one post-doctoral fellow, Dr. Angela Silva Bessa, who is supporting the curation a new osteological collection stored at the Department of Archaeology (please see C.O.M.
+At the moment, I am supervising one post-doctoral fellow, Dr. Angela Silva Bessa, who is supporting the curation of a new osteological collection curated at the Department of Archaeology (please see C.O.M.
 Collection for more information).

-I am also supervising five PhD students, Marianna Cervantes, Elena Sierra, Tabasom Ilkhan, Cathy Tran, and Pegah Goodarzi.
-Marianna is carrying out a critical analysis of ancestry-related traits in children, their expression relative craniofacial growth, stress, and marginalization.
-Elena is exploring and developing new morphological and more inclusive approaches for adult age estimation.
+I am also supervising five PhD students, Elena Sierra, Tabasom Ilkhan, Cathy Tran, and Pegah Goodarzi.
+Elena is exploring and developing new morphological approaches for adult age estimation based on the hip bone.
 Tabasom is interested in the impact of political, economic and social changes on Iranian Bronze and Iron Age populations from an auxological perspective.
 Cathy is exploring the potential of non-invasive ancient DNA and forensic anthropology methods to identify buried individuals for humanitarian purposes.

 I am currently supervising only one MA student, Deanna Alvarez.
 Deanna is working on dental age estimation methods and dental development in Indigenous children for application in human rights violations investigations.